 1. A Solitary Blue - Cynthia Voight.
 I'm a huge Cynthia Voight fan and The Tillerman Saga is such a favourite.
 I discovered these when I was in my early teens and love them just as much now as I did then.
 A Solitary Blue is a side-along novel to The Tillerman Saga and is a beautiful stand-alone novel too.
 I fell absolutely in love with the protagonist, who is introduced in Dicey's Song, and loved seeing the Tillerman's from his perspective.
 Utterly beautiful, poignant and absorbing.

 2. I Capture The Castle - Dodie Smith.
-When I was introduced to this novel it was a relatively unknown little gem, but has since been elevated to Classic status, and with such good reason.
+Elevated to Classic status, and with such good reason.
 Super funny, the cast of characters are unrivaled in their authenticity and hilarity and the setting (a tumble-down castle) is so divine.
 This has a movie tie-in which is very sweet too (though of course I'm going to say that the book is better - it really is).
 A read-reread-read-again-and-again novel.
 Yep.

 3. On The Jellicoe Rd - Melina Marchetta.
 Melina Marchetta is one of my favourite YA authors, and in my opinion, this is her best.
 Such a kick-ass protagonist and riveting story, filled with secrets, intrigue and a pretty great romance too.
 I hear that there's to be a movie for this book soon and I cannot wait!